 Without a doubt, aptitude tests can be used to replace resume screening.
 This style of sorting through candidates increases the chance that the best candidates will be unfairly eliminated.
 Good people get screened out, rather than screened in.
 So-called “pedigree proxies” – resumes and cover letters – are not indicative of job performance, yet they are often the quickest way a recruiter or algorithm can think of to cut down on their stack of candidate resumes.

 Skills tests improve time to hire while allowing the hiring manager to see how someone will do the job, before they get the offer.
 This reduces turnover costs, which add up quickly: the cost of making the wrong hire can be up to 2.5x salary, easily over $100,000.
-Working with Vervoe’s Talent Trials, on the other hand, can help a recruiter identify the best people at under $100 per hire.
+Working with Vervoe’s skills assessments, on the other hand, can help a recruiter identify the best people at under $100 per hire.

 The best skills tests, however, need the right formula to help the candidates succeed.
 Some recruiters focus narrowly on the skills that will help a new hire succeed in the immediate position for which they are hiring.
 Yet, many CEOs emphasize the importance of soft skills – things like leadership and teamwork.
 New hires may end up being disappointed and leaving because they lacked the soft skills needed to adapt to their new team, not necessarily the skills to perform the job.
 Recruiters must integrate questions into their skill assessment that focus on critical soft skills that predict long-term success.
 These validated psychometric assessments are key to assessing “culture fit” without defaulting to recruiter bias.